jpype-project/jpype/doc/userguide.rst

 kept alive.
 Use Python ``with`` statement to control the exact scope.
 Do not hold onto the object indefinitly without a ``with`` statement, the lock will be not be broken until the monitor is garbage collected.
 CPython and PyPy have difference GC rules.
-See synchronized_ for details of how to properly synchronize.
+See :ref:`synchronized <synchronized>` for details of how to properly synchronize.

 The other synchronization methods are available as-is on any ``JObject``.
 However, as